 Contract overrides are required to obey the implicit and explicit Contract.
 Implicit means that the implementation Object provides the same semantics as the Contract it implements.
 In the example above it would be incorrect to override channel to store picture brightness.
 That would break the semantic Contract.

-Overriding the explicit Contract means to override the value, Facets, or Contract List.
+Overriding the explicit Contract Element means to override the value, Facets, or Contract.
 However one can never override the Object to be an incompatible value type.
 For example if the Contract specifies a child as real, then all implementations must use real for that child.
 As a special case, obj may be narrowed to any other element type.

 One must also be careful when overriding attributes to never break restrictions the Contract has defined.
 Technically this means the value space of a Contract can be specialized or narrowed, but never generalized or widened.
 This concept is called covariance.
 Returning to the example from above: